 The transport request gets created and appears under Request/Task of your Custom Code Migration Project:

-This transport request will be added to the Software Update Manager (SUM) for the SAP S/4HANA conversion, the unused objects (not in scope) will be deleted by SUM.
+This transport request can be added to the Software Update Manager (SUM) for the SAP S/4HANA conversion, the unused objects (not in scope) will be deleted by SUM.

 NOTE: In case you want to keep a backup of the deleted objects we recommend to use abapGit in order to store the objects of the transport request in a Git Repository.
 For assistance how to do it see also the Steps 1-3 in the tutorial Use abapGit to Transform ABAP Source Code to the Cloud on sap.com.